 Auto Position Selects between Manual or Auto.
 See also the Par.
-12.8.1.
-When Auto Position item is set to Manual and receiving the Position Request, the Position Request popup window is not displayed and the cursor does not move to the position of the received Position Request data point.
-Otherwise when Auto Position item is set to Auto, the GPS chart plotter works as follows: when receiving the Position Request, the Position Request popup window s displayed; when selecting VIEW ON CHART, the position is indicated on the chart marked with "P".
+12.9.
+When Auto Position item is set to Manual and receiving the Position Request, the Position Request pop-up window is not displayed and the cursor does not move to the position of the received Position Request data point.
+Otherwise when Auto Position item is set to Auto, the GPS Chart Plotter works as follows: when receiving the Position Request, the Position Request pop-up window is displayed; when selecting VIEW ON CHART, the position is indicated on the chart marked with "P".
 The cursor is moved to the point "P" and shows the point in the center of the screen; when moving the cursor from "P", the location can be confirmed.
-At this time, the same MMSI Position Request data that were received before are remaining and displayed; Auto Info : Enables or disables the Auto Info.
+At this time, the same MMSI Position Request data that were received before are remaining and displayed.
+Auto Info Enables or disables the Auto Info.
 This selection is available only when Auto Position is set to Manual.
 If Auto Info is set to On, when receiving the Position Request it is possible to center the cursor over the top of the Position Request icon and show the Position Request popup window